aaboungab/DevOps-Core-Practical-Project/README.md

 <a name="cla"></a>
 ### Container level architecture
-Below is diagram was the inital container level architecture of my application:
+Below is the diagram of the inital container level architecture of my application:

 <img src="/documentation/CLA-old.png" alt="" width="100%" height="100%"/>